trmeade/to-do-react-app/README.md

 Acces the application by navigating to localhost:5173 in a web-browser.

-The to-do list items are persisted in the web-browser's local-storage area.
-The current view selection (All, Active, Completed) is also persisted in local-storage to maintain the selection between view transitions.
+The to-do list items and the view state are persisted in an array at the top level of the React App.
+If the page is refreshed the App will be reloaded, the array of to-do items will be reset to empty, and the view state will revert to "All".

 ## Ideas for Future Enhancement and Improvement

+- Allow the user to log-in and store the to-do list items to the server and retreive them on subsequent logins.
 - Add the ability to set a required completion date for each to-do item, and visual indication when to-do items are overdue.
 - Add a 'recycle' bin to allow for the restoration of deleted to-do items.
 - Allow the user to make to-do items recurring at different time intervals such as daily, weekly, monthly, etc.